lue-bird/elm-bounded-nat/README.md

     -> Nat (In blueMin Nat100 blueMaybeN)
     -> Color
 ```
-- _the one using_ this function must make sure to you that the numbers are actually between 0 and 100
+- _the one using_ this function must make sure that the numbers are actually between 0 and 100
 - you clearly know what input is desired

 The type